songyandong/documentation/cli/README.md

 ### ppio object import
 - **Description**:
   Import a file from local file system or pipe and store it into local storage of the user node.
   The file that is stored in local storage is called "Object".

   **Detailed process of file processing:**
-  1. Encrypt the file first
+  1. Encrypt the file first.
   2. The encrypted file is sliced to multiple files (called Segments), and the file name of the Segment is the Hash value of its content.
-  3. The name of Object is the Hash value all its segments
+  3. The name of Object is the Hash value all its segments.

   **The layout of the Segments in the local storage is shown as follows:**
   ```bash